CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

    > Note :The above command will delete the row **id=3**.

-1. Copy and paste the below query and hit **Enter** to view the changes that have been done in table after running **DELETE FROM** command.
+1. Run the below query and hit **Enter** to view the changes that have been done in table after running **DELETE FROM** command.

     ```
     SELECT * FROM sample_table;
     ```
     ![](media/postgre-select4.png)

-1. Run the following query to delete the table **sample_table** which we created in the step 1. **DROP TABLE** command is used to delete the complete table inside database. you will be prompted with a `DROP TABLE` message after running the following command.
+1. Execute the following query to delete the table **sample_table** which we created in the step 1. **DROP TABLE** command is used to delete the complete table inside database. you will be prompted with a `DROP TABLE` message after running the following command.

     ```
     DROP TABLE sample_table;